WengJunFeng/AndroidFaceDetection/README.md

 # APPLICATION DOWNLOAD LINK
 https://github.com/wadva474/AndroidFaceDetection/releases/download/v1.0/app-release.apk

+To install the application, If google play protect is preventing the application from installing on your device , you have to disable google play protect in Google Play Application.

 # CONTRIBUTING
 - Fork The Repository
 - Create your feature branch (git checkout -b my-new-feature)